-It is the responsibility of both the person requesting the electrical work to be undertaken, and the electrical worker performing the work, to make sure that the electrical worker is licenced for the electrical work to be undertaken.
+It is the responsibility of engaging officer requesting the Electrical Work to be undertaken, and the Electrical Worker performing the work, to make sure that the Electrical Worker is licenced for the Electrical Work to be undertaken refer to Appendix G.

-Electrical licence details for Seqwater employees must be maintained in the Electrical Worker Register.
+Electrical Licence details for Seqwater employees must be maintained in the Electrical Worker Register.
 This register located in the 'Our Learning System' must include:

-- the electrical licence holder's name - the number of the electrical licence, or if it is an external licence, the number, code or another way of identifying the electrical licence
+- the Electrical Licence holder's name - the number of the Electrical Licence, or if it is an external licence, the number, code or another way of identifying the Electrical Licence